martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 The NST Reader displays the final form of stories written in the NST Editor by rendering the underlying HTML, loading all static resources and converting all tokens to values.
 All stories saved in a NTS format can be loaded inside the NST Reader, both compiled and uncompiled.

 To load a story select **File > Load...** inside the Reader.
-After selecting a story click **OK**, after which the story will be loaded and rendered inside the Reader.
+Once you select a story, click **OK**, and the story will be loaded and rendered inside the Reader.
 To reload a story click on **File > Reload**.

-To progress a story, depending on the type, you may be required to click on buttons to make a choice.
+To progress a story, you may be required to click on buttons to make a choice, depending on the type.
 There may or may not be additional buttons present, depending on what the author of the story may have chosen to use.

 ## Styling the Reader components